cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/transactional-messaging-system.rst

         throw new TimeoutException("Failed to get any messages from " + topic +
                                      " in " + timeout + " " + unit.name().toLowerCase());
       }
-      // The payload contains the message to publish in next step return iterator.next();
+      return iterator.next();
     } finally {
       iterator.close();